 This course is required of all first-time, full-time MSC-campus, college freshmen.
 It is designed to introduce students to college.
 Topics include but are not limited to: study skills; career/degree information; campus tour; and financial aid information.
 Eight (8) classroom hours in one (1) day plus eight (8) classroom hours over an eight (8) week period.
+Additionally it may be offered as an internet course, or instead of the (8) classroom hours over the course of an eight week period, it may be offered in an all-day Saturday section.
 Credit: One semester hour.